Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links. Learn more

 Seven different ziplines will take you over fields of sugarcane, pineapples, bananas and Hawaiian ginger.

-If that doesn’t get your adrenaline juices flowing, you’ll also soar over a 250 ft waterfall.
+If that doesn’t get your adrenaline juices flowing, you’ll also soar over the 250 ft Kolekole waterfall.

 Hiking is involved in this tour and there are age and weight restrictions, so be sure to read their FAQ page.